faerber-lab/faerber-lab.github.io/_projects/aicom.md

 ---
 layout: page
 title: AICOM
-description: Corporate Knowledge Graph Assistant for evidence-grounded enterprise communication
+description: AICOM: Corporate Knowledge Graph Assistant.
+Knowledge graph-Powered AI for Trustworthy Corporate Communications
 img: assets/img/5.jpg
 importance: 4
 category: work
 related_publications: true
 ---

-Large language models are powerful, but in enterprise settings the main challenge is **reliability**.
+Large language models (LLMs) are powerful, but in enterprise settings the main challenge is **reliability**.
 Hallucinations, missing evidence, and untraceable answers make standard LLM assistants hard to deploy responsibly for compliance, reporting, documentation, and decision support.

 **AICOM (Corporate Knowledge Graph Assistant)** develops a new class of enterprise assistants that combine large language models with curated corporate knowledge graphs.
 The goal is to generate answers that are **grounded in internal knowledge**, **traceable to sources**, and accompanied by **quality and trust indicators**.